Stevenic/alphawave-py/README.md

 AlphaWave is a very opinionated client for interfacing with Large Language Models (LLM).
 It uses [Promptrix](https://github.com/Stevenic/promptrix) for prompt management and has the following features:

 - Supports calling OpenAI and Azure OpenAI hosted models out of the box but a simple plugin model lets you extend AlphaWave to support any LLM.
+- Supports OS LLMs through an OSClient.
+Currently assumes a server on port 5004, see details below.
 - Promptrix integration means that all prompts are universal and work with either Chat Completion or Text Completion API's.
 - Automatic history management.
 AlphaWave manages a prompts conversation history and all you have todo is tell it where to store it.
 It uses an in-memory store by default but a simple plugin interface (provided by Promptrix) lets you store short term memory, like conversation history, anywhere.
 - State-of-the-art response repair logic.
 AlphaWave lets you provide an optional "response validator" plugin which it will use to validate every response returned from an LLM.
 Should a response fail validation, AlphaWave will automatically try to get the model to correct its mistake.
 More below...